torvalds/linux/Documentation/arm/cluster-pm-race-avoidance.rst

 When shutting down the cluster, all the CPUs involved are initially executing Linux and hence coherent.
-Therefore, ordinary spinlocks can be used to select a last man safely, before the CPUs become non-coherent.
+Therefore, ordinary spinlocks can be used to select a last man safely, before the CPUs become yesn-coherent.

 First man:

-Because CPUs may power up asynchronously in response to external wake-up events, a dynamic mechanism is needed to make sure that only one CPU attempts to play the first man role and do the cluster-level
+Because CPUs may power up asynchroyesusly in response to external wake-up events, a dynamic mechanism is needed to make sure that only one CPU attempts to play the first man role and do the cluster-level
 initialisation: any other CPUs must wait for this to complete before